Your 2023 9-Point SEO Checklist

 Videos

-Videos are excellent standalone pieces of content, and they’re also great for adding SEO value to a page.
+Videos are excellent standalone pieces of content and great for adding SEO value to a page.

-With videos, you can summarize an entire article or blog in a matter of minutes.
+With videos, you can summarize an entire article or blog in minutes.
 That means someone doesn’t have to read a whole page to understand what you’re saying — they can get it all in a minute or two!

 That provides tremendous value to your users, which Google always likes to see.